martilut/meta-select/README.md

-# Meta-Feature Selector
+# Meta-Select

-**Meta-Feature Selector** is a Python package for selecting a subset of the most informative features from a meta-dataset.
+**Meta-Select** is a Python package for selecting a subset of the most informative features from a meta-dataset.

 ---
 ## Features